UberKitten/barcOwned/readme.md

 This tool, barcOwned (pronounced "barc-owned" or "bar-coned") provides a simple web tool to program a barcode scanner with certain rules, or "setup scripts", that can be used to deliver a payload.
 The tool is easy to customize with a minimal amount of Javascript knowledge and pull requests are welcome.
 Different manufacturers and models of barcode scanners use different programming barcodes, but after the baseline work of adding a new model is complete, existing scripts can be ported easily.

-## Documentation

-All the docs are currently super out of date because we were busy preparing for the DEF CON 26 talk.
-Give us a week or two to fix them up.

-Tweet @t3hub3rk1tten if it's taking too long or you need help!

 ## License

 Open source under the [MIT License](license.md).